NexxusDrako313/LessGrindyScience/README.md

 # LessGrindyScience
 Hey, Space Program Managers!
 Are you tired of science being too hard?
-Get LessGrindyScience today and receive 75% of the science cap at any one time!
+Get Less Grindy Science today and receive 75% of the science cap at any one time!

 This mod requires ModuleManager, as it's a simple MM config.